FrankWerres/molos/README.md

 Server->>Client: I did X!
 deactivate Server
 ```
+## Latest improvements
+* added IDToken to token response

 ## Coming next
+* verify KeyCLoak behaviour regarding use of IDToken in access verification and replicate
-* add IDToken and RefreshToken to the token response
+* add RefreshToken to the token response
 * retrieving an IDToken for an 'Authorization Grant' and using it to verify access on an individual level
 * retrieving an IDToken with the 'Authorization Code Flow' and using it to verify access on an individual level#